LearnersGuild/learning-os/game/rule-book.md

 You are here to create a dignified livelihood.
 There are many paths to a dignified livelihood.
 This game sets up many experiences to facilitate you discovering your path.
-The path is an expression of dignified livelihood.
+The path is an eSPression of dignified livelihood.

 It is a path of play, the empowerment of self teaching, of creating meaning and learning with others, of bringing other people forward with you.
 This a journey, you get there by earning your way there.